 Your company should have a voice of its own.
-This voice can be heard/seen through its promotional campaigns over the internet and social media.
+This voice can be heard/seen through its promotional campaigns over social media and the internet.
 A consistent tone of voice and a precise positioning will allow you to stand out amongst your competitors.

 5. Create a buzz around your company